Iowa State Fair: Former Entertainment

 The Iowa State Fair has been home to many forms of entertainment over the years.
 Notably, in 1932 the Fair hired Joseph Connolly to crash two outdated locomotives together in front of the Grandstand.
 Connolly named one "Hoover" and one "Roosevelt" in honor of the presidential candidates of the day, presaging the State Fair's role in Presidential nominations.
 The trains accelerated to approximately 50 miles per hour and smashed in a fiery spectacle before 45,000 fairgoers.

 Other past entertainment includes a plane intentionally crashing into a model of a house, a circus elephant, and a human cannonball.

 Iowa State Fair Parade

-The Iowa State Fair Parade is considered Iowa's largest parade.
-It occurs the night before the opening of the State Fair.
-The parade begins at the Iowa State Capitol Complex and marches west on Grand to 15th Street.
+The Iowa State Fair Parade is considered Iowa's largest parade, having around 200 floats, vehicles, and other performers.
+It occurs the evening before the opening of the State Fair.
+The parade begins at the State Capitol Complex and travels west on Grand to 15th Street.

 Political Soapbox

 Dwight D. Eisenhower was the first president to visit the Iowa State Fair in 1954.
 Since then, presidential candidates have visited the Fair, and the Des Moines Register currently sponsors the "Political Soapbox,” which provides space for candidates to speak to the public.
 Candidates have 20 minutes to speak and can take questions from the crowd as well.
 Historically the Iowa caucuses have been the first contest in the presidential nomination process, and the fair preceding the caucuses is a high visibility event for candidates.
+The next iteration will occur in 2026.